felixgruenewald/polar/content/measures/api.md

   - garzia_affective_2023
   - reiljan_patterns_2023
 math: true
+datasec: []
 ---
 # Description
-The Affective Polarisation Index (API) was developed by [reiljan_fear_2020]({{< ref "reiljan_fear_2020" >}}).
+The Affective Polarisation Index (API) was developed by [Reiljan (2020)]({{< ref "reiljan_fear_2020" >}}).
 It is based on Dalton's polarisation_index and measures the (weighted) average difference between partisans' like of their party, including leaners, and their dislike of all other parties.
 Reiljan computes the API based on the CSES dataset, but in principle it can be applied to other datasets that contain the required items, i.e., like-dislike scores and partisan identification questions.
-For example, [garzia_affective_2023]({{< ref "garzia_affective_2023" >}}) applies the measure to The West European Voter Dataset and national election studies from Australia, Canada, New Zealand, and the United States.
+For example, [Garzia et al. (2023)]({{< ref "garzia_affective_2023" >}}) applies the measure to The West European Voter Dataset and national election studies from Australia, Canada, New Zealand, and the United States.

 # Operationalization
 Reiljan proceeds in two steps.
 They first calculate an AP score for each partisan group (i.e., those who at lean toward a party).
 In a party system with $N$ relevant parties, the relative AP of each party is defined as: